Afiru21/Development/README.md

 ### Optimisation I made for the about page
 These are the optimizations I made on the About page code:

-Semantic HTML5 structure - I used meaningful HTML5 elements like <header>, <main>, <section>, and <footer>, to improve accessibility and SEO.
+Semantic HTML5 structure - I used meaningful HTML5 elements like header, main, section, and footer, to improve accessibility and SEO.

 Bootstrap CDN and responsive design - I usedU Bootstrap 5.3 via CDN to ensure a fast-loading framework with responsive grid classes (container, row, col-lg-6, etc.) that adapt well across different devices.